 Antioxidants — at the defense of healthy skin

 In my first article, I talked about free radicals (oxygen molecules missing an electron) that fuel inflammation and wreak havoc on the skin.

 To counteract free radicals, our immune system relies on certain nutrients that defend the cells from free radicals.
 These cell-scrubbers are called antioxidants, most of which are plant derived.
 Antioxidants neutralize free radicals and quench minor inflammation by sacrificing one of their electrons without adverse effect.

 Since free radicals are inescapable, we must have a constant supply of antioxidant nutrients to keep our skin cells healthy.
-In addition, antioxidants may actually encourage our cells’ “fix-it” enzymes to repair damage.
+In addition, antioxidants may actually encourage the “fix-it” enzymes in our cells to repair damage.
 Our cells have a wonderful ability to heal themselves, but this mechanism works less efficiently as we get older — perhaps due to damaged mitochondrial function.

 The major antioxidants are:

 - Vitamin C (found in plants and fruits)